omg1978/SPFxAva/ava-debug/README.md

 1) Install "Debugger for Chrome" extension, in Visual Studio Code

-2) Open Chrome with this options:
+2) Run the Chrome app, with the necessary parameters to enable the debug options:

 ```bash
 "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222
 ```

-3) Add debug configuration:
+3) Add new debug configuration in Visual Studio Code (only for Chrome browser):

 ```bash
 {